gwforg/gwf/docs/tutorial.rst

 Cleaning Up
 ===========

 Now that we have run our workflow we may wish to remove intermediate files to save disk space.
 In *gwf* we can use the ``gwf clean`` command for this:

 .. code-block:: console

     $ gwf clean

 This command only removes files produced by an endpoint target (a target which no other target depends on):

 .. code-block:: console

-    $ gwf clean --not-endpoints
+    $ gwf clean
+    Will delete 1.3MiB of files!
-    Deleting IndexGenome
+    Deleting output files of IndexGenome
-    Deleting output file "/Users/das/Projects/gwf/examples/readmapping/ponAbe2.amb" from target "IndexGenome".
+    Deleting file "/Users/das/Code/gwf/examples/readmapping/ponAbe2.amb" from target "IndexGenome"
-    Deleting output file "/Users/das/Projects/gwf/examples/readmapping/ponAbe2.ann" from target "IndexGenome".
+    Deleting file "/Users/das/Code/gwf/examples/readmapping/ponAbe2.ann" from target "IndexGenome"
-    Deleting output file "/Users/das/Projects/gwf/examples/readmapping/ponAbe2.pac" from target "IndexGenome".
+    Deleting file "/Users/das/Code/gwf/examples/readmapping/ponAbe2.pac" from target "IndexGenome"
-    Deleting output file "/Users/das/Projects/gwf/examples/readmapping/ponAbe2.bwt" from target "IndexGenome".
+    Deleting file "/Users/das/Code/gwf/examples/readmapping/ponAbe2.bwt" from target "IndexGenome"
-    Deleting output file "/Users/das/Projects/gwf/examples/readmapping/ponAbe2.sa" from target "IndexGenome".
+    Deleting file "/Users/das/Code/gwf/examples/readmapping/ponAbe2.sa" from target "IndexGenome"
-    Deleting UnzipGenome
-    Deleting output file "/Users/das/Projects/gwf/examples/readmapping/ponAbe2.fa" from target "UnzipGenome".
+    Deleting output files of UnzipGenome
-    Deleting MapReads
-    Deleting output file "/Users/das/Projects/gwf/examples/readmapping/Masala.bam" from target "MapReads".
+    Deleting file "/Users/das/Code/gwf/examples/readmapping/ponAbe2.fa" from target "UnzipGenome"

 We can tell *gwf* to remove all files by running ``gwf clean --all``.